1. Home

 Lithium-ion

-Like your smartphone, laptop, or electric vehicle, solar energy systems can be powered by lithium-ion batteries.
-Specifically, many battery manufacturers are favoring lithium iron phosphate (LFP) technology for solar energy applications.
-Compared to non-lithium products, LFP and similar battery types typically come with increased upfront costs, longer lifespans, greater round-trip efficiency, and the most possible long-term value.
+Like batteries in your smartphone, laptop, or electric vehicle, many home batteries use lithium-ion technology.
+Many battery manufacturers are favoring lithium iron phosphate (LFP) technology for solar energy applications.
+Compared to non-lithium products, LFP and similar battery types typically come with increased upfront costs, longer lifespans, greater round-trip efficiency, and the best long-term value.

 Lead-acid

-More similar to the batteries found in gas-powered vehicles, lead-acid systems are cheaper but less efficient than lithium-ion products for storing and using solar electricity.
-Popular for small systems and DIY installations, lead-acid batteries can work in certain scenarios but are generally no longer worth it for home solar when compared to available lithium-ion alternatives.
+Similar to batteries in gas-powered vehicles, lead-acid systems are less efficient for storing and using solar electricity.
+Lead-acid batteries generally aren’t worth it for home solar when compared to lithium-ion alternatives.

-Besides the savings benefits to the battery owner, home storage batteries can work to solve the duck curve, a problem associated with solar energy capacity and the electricity grid.
-As depicted below, the solar duck curve is a representation of how grid electricity supplies fluctuate through the day, based on local demand and solar power generation.
+Home storage batteries can help solve the duck curve, a problem associated with solar energy capacity and the electricity grid.
+The solar duck curve is a representation of how grid electricity supplies fluctuate through the day, based on local demand and solar power generation.

 A graph showing the duck curve in California.

-Without integrated battery storage, solar duck curves may get worse throughout the US.
+Without integrated battery storage, duck curves may get worse throughout the US.
 Here’s how they work:

 • Energy demand is typically highest during the morning and evening, while solar power generation peaks from midday until the late afternoon.